 The restaurant world was rocked in December, when Frank McClelland closed L’Espalier after its four decades as one of the country’s most lauded, consistently excellent restaurants.
 But Boston’s loss is the North Shore’s gain.
-McClelland is opening a new spot at Holmes Beverly, the new luxury apartment complex across from the commuter rail station in Beverly.
+McClelland just opened a new spot at Holmes Beverly, the new luxury apartment complex across from the commuter rail station in Beverly.

-The restaurant will be called “Frank” – perhaps a bit of a thrill for the chef, who has been quietly celebrating New England cuisine since the 1980s, way before it was cool.
+The restaurant is called “Frank” – perhaps a bit of a thrill for the chef, who has been quietly celebrating New England cuisine since the 1980s, way before it was cool.

 “It’s all about Frank,” the chef says with a laugh, explaining that the name is a great umbrella for his new brand of very New England “hippie creative” food.
 “It’s amazing that no one has thought of it before.”

-The cuisine won’t be as high-flying as L’Espalier’s, McClelland says.
-“It’ll be more earthy, with notes of all the freshness New England products bring.
+The cuisine is not as high-flying as L’Espalier’s, McClelland says.
+“It is more earthy, with notes of all the freshness New England products bring.
 Just local ingredients, from the seashore to the fields to the mountains to the streams.”

 The Essex resident looks forward to a much shorter commute these days, and to working with farms like First Light in Ipswich and Cedar Rock Gardens in Gloucester.
-“I can’t say it will be 100 percent New England-sourced, but pretty close to it.”
+“I can’t say it is 100 percent New England-sourced, but pretty close to it.”

 The vibe will be a far cry from the white tablecloths and special occasions that were hallmarks of L’Espalier.
 McClelland hopes Frank will be the kind of place people hang out at all day.
 “It will be very, very casual,” he says.
 “Some people might call it ‘fast casual,’ but I think it’s going to be more casual than fast.”

-Open for breakfast, lunch, and dinner, Frank will occupy a large first floor space at Holmes Beverly, with 120 seats and a separate retail area selling prepared foods, including a bakery and a grab-and-go section, beer and wine, and other products hand-selected by the chef.
+Open for breakfast, lunch, and dinner, Frank occupies a large first floor space at Holmes Beverly, with 120 seats and a separate retail area selling prepared foods, including a bakery and a grab-and-go section, beer and wine, and other products hand-selected by the chef.

 What is familiar to diners is the focus on the seasonal and the local that made the menu at L’Espalier, where the chef never really had a signature dish, mostly because the whole kitchen was driven by what was perfect at that moment.
 While McClelland expects there will be dishes that regulars hope become staples, right now he plans to cycle plates in and out according to the seasons.